Final report for EDS22-32

 Numerous consultations have been done by the program team.
 The number provided here is an estimate but likely underestimates the true number of producer interactions.

 Best management practice publications are currently in progress.
 Seven best management publications have been drafted.
 This included two publications on nutrition, two publications on genetics and selection, and publications on reproduction, health, and marketing.
 These publications will be submitted for review and publishing through our NC State Extension publication process.
-This should be completed by fall 2024.
+This is process is still underway.

 Learning Outcomes